 A brief overview of packet forwarding in CCN is as follows.
 First, the end host generates an Interest packet for a content and sends it to the neighboring CCN router.
-The CCN router that receives the Interest packet refers to its own FIB, which is forwarding table looking up by the content name, and then forwards the packet to the appropriate neighbor CCN router.
+The CCN router that receives the Interest packet refers to its own FIB, and then forwards the packet to the appropriate neighbor CCN router.
 Repeating this process on the CCN routers, the Interest packet reaches the host which has the requested content.
 The host that receives the Interest packet divides the requested content into a number of Data packets and returns them to the end host along the reverse path that the Interest packet traversed.
 The CCN routers on the path also cache the Data packets as content chunks in their CSs.
 The CCN router returns the cached chunks to any Interest packets that request the cached content chunks.
 Due to this in-network caching mechanism, CCN limits the traffic volume for repeatedly requested content and provides quicker responses to users.

-B. Related works
+2.2 Related works